chkal/backset/README.md

 ### Developing in your IDE

 Running a Backset application in your IDE is very easy.
-The nice thing about Backset is that the server is part of your application.
+The nice thing about Backset is that your application ships with the server.
 So you just have to point your IDE to the Backset main class which contains an ordinary `main()` method.

 In case of Eclipse simply import the project into your workspace and create a new